Better Because of Illinois

 Ceremonies held by the college and university celebrate the achievements of graduation candidates.
 If you're within 13 hours of completing your degree, it's still possible to participate.

-Hosted by the President and Chancellor of the university, Commencement is held in the Assembly Hall and features a nationally or internationally renowned speaker.
+Hosted by the President and Chancellor of the university, Commencement is held in the Memorial Stadium and features a nationally or internationally renowned speaker.
 Here the students aren't recognized individually, but by college.

 Tickets are required, so visit the Commencement at Illinois page in mid–February for more info.